Article

 8 min read

 In this article, we’re going to look at the true costs of processing payments with checks, including some hidden costs.
-Then, we’ll look at a solution that can help you process payments faster and cheaper, saving you both time and money.
+We’ll leverage 2025 payments data to demonstrate the exact dollar amount lost, explore the hidden risks of fraud, and compare paper checks against modern digital alternatives like ACH, helping you process payments faster and cheaper.

-It takes more than just printing paper checks to complete the payment process.
-Here’s a breakdown of the tasks that need to be completed to process a payment by check in the construction industry:
+Here’s a breakdown of the tasks that contribute to the high administrative overhead when processing a payment by check in the construction industry:

 • Purchase check stock